The History of Ohio, Kentucky and Indiana Haunts

 2005 marked the year that Midwest Haunters Convention started to gain ground as it moved its location to the Radisson North Hotel.
 In 2006, MHC returned to Dead Acres, but this time there were actors and everything was up and running.
 2007 introduced the now popular, pre-convention bus tours.
 Haunt owners and actors had the chance to see some incredible haunts instead of having to bust their butts during the haunt season.
 Ghostly Manor, Haunted Hydro and Horror Hotel (a horror museum) were part of the first ever pre-convention bus tour.

 MHC 2008 made the most dramatic changes since their move in 2005.
 This rapidly growing convention had finally moved to a real convention center, The Greater Columbus Convention Center.
 The number of vendors had also grown in size from 60+ to well over 80.
-2009 through 2012, MHC would tour more haunts across the country and there were more and more frightful events.
+2009 through 2012, MHC toured more haunts across the country and there were more and more frightful events.
 Over 2,500 people attended the convention in 2012 making it the most attended MHC to date.
 In 2013 Transworld Exhibits purchased MHC and the convention is still successful to this day.
+MHC would move to the Renaissance Schaumburg Convention Center Hotel in Schaumburg, IL in 2019 and officially leave Columbus, OH.

 People from all walks of life have started their own haunted attractions.
 Even celebrities like Elvira, Alice Cooper and Eli Roth have gotten in on the action.
 Alice Cooper’s Nightmare in Phoenix, Arizona was one of the first celebrity endorsed haunts while Eli Roth’s Goretorium in Las Vegas was the most unsuccessful.
 It cost millions to build and only lasted one season.
 Currently there are over 2,000 haunts around the world with Ohio having the most haunts in one state.